Neural Networks and (Virtual) Extended Formulations: Lower Bounds for Monotone and Input-Convex Neural Networks

 In the same way, one can prove lower bounds for neural networks computing the support function of any polytope with high extension complexity, e.g., for neural networks solving the MAX-CUT problem or the stable set problem.
-The corresponding lower bounds on the extension complexity were first proven by Fiorini, Massar, Pokutta, Tiwary, and de Wolf~\cite{fiorini2015exponential}.
-Furthermore, they also derived that the extension complexity of the TSP polytope is at least $2^{\Omega(\sqrt{n})}$, before Rothvo\ss~\cite{rothvoss2017matching} improved it to $2^{\Omega(n)}$.
+The corresponding lower bounds on the extension complexity were first proven by \citet{fiorini2015exponential}, who also derived that the extension complexity of the TSP polytope is at least $2^{\Omega(\sqrt{n})}$, before \citet{rothvoss2017matching} improved it to $2^{\Omega(n)}$.

 We would like to explicitly highlight one additional result building on the following, which we will use again later.